8rents/git/README.md

 ## How to use these files

-The best way to use these files is to simply clone this repository to `.config/git` in your users home directory.
+The best way to use these files is to simply clone this repository to `~/.config/git` (in your users home directory).

-You can also symlink the directory to `~/.config/git` and leave it in another location.
+You can also symlink the directory to `~/.config/git` and leave it in another location (like a centralized dotfiles directory).

 ## Included Files